 At my first Yoga class in high school, my teacher warned the class that Yoga would set us free… eventually, and only if we liked it.
 Twenty years later, with a lot of teaching and practice experience behind me, I can confirm that Yoga works best when it’s treated like a friend– called upon often, comfortable in silence, and nurtured when the going gets a little rough.

-My Yoga instruction offers something for everyone looking for that friendship, whether they want it to improve strength, find flexibility, or escape the frenzy of an over-planned life.
+My Yoga guidance offers something for everyone looking for that friendship, whether they want to change patterns, improve strength, find flexibility, or escape the frenzy of an over-planned life.
 If students are interested, we can chant and explore the chakras but primarily everyone will be asked to listen carefully to their intuition and bodies.
-Modifications will always be offered and encouraged because I believe Yoga should conform to the practitioner, not the other way around.
+Modifications will always be offered and encouraged because Yoga must conform to the practitioner, not the other way around.

-Whether we linger in basic poses or flow through challenging transitions, I try to guide my students toward a deeper connection to breath, spinal structure and the stability and space that comes when these two work in tandem.
-My greatest hope for every class is that my students will discover one thing– big or small– that will allow their Yoga practice to endure for as long as they’d like.
+Whether we linger in basic poses or flow through challenging transitions, I guide students toward a deeper connection to breath, spinal structure and the stability and space that comes when these two work in tandem.
+My greatest hope is that my students will discover daily one thing– big or small– that will allow their Yoga practice to endure for as long as they’d like.
 Students might even learn an anatomical term or two.

 Maybe we’ve met.
 Or maybe we haven’t.
 The challenging bit about promoting myself online is our inability to see into each others’ eyes, to sense each other, to share a little breath and a laugh.
 So, here.
 This is me.
 And my promise to you.